Dead Can Dance

 The duo's other half Brendan Perry is also a gifted vocalist, sometimes accompanying Gerrard with vocal harmonies and proving a perfect foil, at other times singing alone.
 When heard solo on these albums his resonant baritone is somewhat less affecting, if only because his folkish songs are often relatively straightforward.

-Perhaps the group's high watermark is Aion.
+But perhaps the group's high watermark is Aion (1990).
 From the opening incantation it takes hold of you and never lets go, offering a veritable sonic bath of striking vocal textures, enticing medieval melodies and exotic percussion.
 It's a breathtaking synthesis that showcases the pair's multi-instrumental abilities and sets new standards in fusion music.

-The band's 90's output is equally strong.
-A Passage In Time is a carefully assembled compilation album with the addition of two new tracks.
-Towards The Within is an enchanting live set featuring a good deal of previously unrecorded material, while the duo's final album of original material Spiritchaser demonstrates a much stronger tribal element than its predecessors and makes a superb swansong.
+The band's early 90's output is equally strong.
+A Passage In Time (1991) is a carefully assembled compilation album with the addition of two new tracks.
+Towards The Within (1994) is an enchanting live set featuring based on a concert film and containing a good deal of previously unrecorded material, while the duo's (apparent) final album of original material Spiritchaser (1996) demonstrates a much stronger tribal element than its predecessors and is superb throughout.

-Although still occasionally touring as DCD, Gerrard and Perry disbanded as a recording act in 1999.
-Since branching into solo work in the mid-90's Gerrard has garnered widespread recognition for her soundtrack work on mainstream American films.
-These include The Insider for which she and Pieter Bourke were nominated for a Golden Globe, as well as the music for the Oscar winning sword and sandal epic Gladiator which, although officially credited to Hans Zimmer, features powerful vocal contributions from Gerrard.
+For many years it seemed like Spiritchaser was the band's swansong.
+Although still occasionally touring as DCD in the 90's and 2000's, recording-wise Gerrard and Perry focused on solo pursuits.
+Gerrard has since garnered widespread recognition for her soundtrack work on mainstream American films.
+These include The Insider for which she and collaborator Pieter Bourke were nominated for a Golden Globe, as well as the music for the Oscar winning sword and sandal epic Gladiator which, although officially credited to Hans Zimmer, features powerful vocal contributions from Gerrard.